Y'all

 Y'all (pronounced /jɔːl/ yawl) is a contraction of you and all, sometimes combined as you-all.
-Y'all is the main second-person plural pronoun in Southern American English, with which it is most frequently associated, though it also appears in some other English varieties, including African-American English and South African Indian English.
+Y'all is the main second-person plural pronoun in Southern American English, with which it is most frequently associated, though it also appears in some other English varieties, including African-American English, South African Indian English and Sri Lankan English.
 It is usually used as a plural second-person pronoun, but whether it is exclusively plural is a perennial subject of discussion.

 History

+Y'all is a contraction of you all.
 The spelling you-all in second-person plural pronoun usage was first recorded in 1824.
-The earliest two attestations with the spelling y'all date from 1856, followed by an 1858 appearance in the Southern Literary Messenger (published in Richmond, Virginia).
-Although appearing in print sporadically in the second half of the nineteenth century in the Southern United States, usage did not expand to common usage across the entire region until the twentieth century.
+The earliest two attestations with the actual spelling y'all are from 1856, and in the Southern Literary Messenger (published in Richmond, Virginia) in 1858.
+Although it appeared in print sporadically in the second half of the nineteenth century in the Southern United States, its usage did not accelerate as a whole Southern regional phenomenon until the twentieth century.

-It is not certain whence and with whom usage originated- speculation includes introduction by Scots-Irish, evolving from the Ulster Scots term ye aw, or a calque of Gullah and Caribbean creole via dialects of African-American English- however, the general linguistic consensus holds y'all is likely an original form, deriving from a processes of grammar and morphological change rather than directly transferred from any other English dialect.
+It is not certain whether its use began specifically with Black or White residents of the South, both of whom use the term today; one possibility is that the term was brought by Scots-Irish immigrants to the South, evolving from the earlier Ulster Scots term ye aw.
+An alternative theory is that y'all is a calque of Gullah and Caribbean creole via earlier dialects of African-American English.
+However, most linguists agree that y'all is likely an original form in the United States, deriving from gradual processes of grammar and morphological change, rather than being directly transferred from any other English dialects.

-Y'all manifested at different times in various dialects of English, including Southern American English and South African Indian English, suggesting parallel, independent development, while emergence in Southern and African-American Vernacular English closely correlates in time and place.
+Y'all appeared at different times in various dialects of English, including Southern American English and South African Indian English, suggesting parallel, independent development, while emergence in Southern and African-American Vernacular English closely correlates in time and place.

 The spelling y'all is the most prevalent in print, ten times that of ya'll; much less common spelling variants include yall, yawl, and yo-all.

 Linguistic characteristics

 Functionally, the emergence of y'all can be traced to the merging of singular ("thou") and plural ("ye") second-person pronouns in Early Modern English.
 Y'all thus fills in the gap created by the absence of a separate second-person plural pronoun in standard modern English.
-The contracted stressed form- you-all -is converted to an unstressed form.
+Y'all is unique in that the stressed form that it contracts (you-all) is converted to an unstressed form.

 The usage of y'all can satisfy several grammatical functions, including an associative plural, a collective pronoun, an institutional pronoun, and an indefinite pronoun.

 Y'all can in some instances serve as a "tone-setting device to express familiarity and solidarity."
 When used in the singular, y'all can be used to convey a feeling of warmth towards the addressee.
 In this way, singular usage of y'all differs from French, Russian or German, where plural forms can be used for formal singular instances.